-- ½ to ¾ tsp red chili powder (adjust to suit your taste)
+- ½ to ¾ teaspoon red chili powder (adjust to suit your taste)

-- ¾ tsp garam masala powder or sambar powder (adjust as needed)
+- ¾ teaspoon garam masala powder or sambar powder (adjust as needed)

-- Soak ivy gourd in a large pot filled with water.
+- Add ivy gourds to a large pot filled with water.
+Add 2 teaspoons of rock salt and a few tablespoons of vinegar.
+Let them rest for 5 to 10 mins.
 Rinse them well under running water.

-- Heat oil in a pan, crackle mustard and cumin.
+- Heat oil in a pan, Add mustard and cumin.

-- Add curry leaves, green chilies and hing.
+- When the seeds crackle, add curry leaves, green chilies and hing.

 - When the curry leaves turn crisp, add onions and fry until they turn slightly golden.